Forgotten Former Lightning Players Who Will Shock You

 2. Bill Ranford (G)

-The starting position in net iss probably the hardest to decide.
+The starting position in net is probably the hardest to decide.

 Hockey fans can probably rattle off a list of the top starters in Lightning history: Ben Bishop, Nikolai Khabibulin… even Daren Puppa.
 While there are plenty of goalies, notable goalies even, who slip under the radar as former Lightning players, few rarely stayed longer than to enjoy a cup of tea with the team.

 In terms of length of tenure, ex-Canucks starter Dan Cloutier probably has the inside track.
-He played for the Lightning over two seasons from 1999-2001).
+He played for the Lightning over two seasons from 1999-2001.
 Alas, he was never anything other than an average starter in his career.
-In terms of notoriety, Olaf Kolzig did win a Vezina Trophy (2000), but the eight games he played for the Lightning in 2008-09, were the last in his career, too few in number, far from his best and arguably too recent to justify including him on this list.
+In terms of notoriety, Olaf Kolzig did win a Vezina Trophy (2000), but the eight games he played for the Lightning in 2008-09 were the last in his career, too few in number, far from his best and arguably too recent in nature to justify including him on this list.

 Ultimately, longtime Edmonton Oilers starter Bill Ranford is the logical choice.
 Granted, he only played 32 games for them in 1998-99 and his stats line is pretty horrible (3-18-3 with a 3.90 goals-against average and .881 save percentage).
 However, his time with the Lightning is sandwiched in between decent stints statistically speaking with the Detroit Red Wings and Capitals, from whom he was traded during the 1998 offseason (coincidentally following the emergence of Kolzig).